ttkorhonen/myDocument/docs/mrfioc2/event-system-intro.md

 example.

-The event code will be inserted in the event stream and distributed via the distribution layer to several event receivers (EVR.)
+The event code will be inserted in the event stream and distributed via the distribution layer to several event receivers (EVR).

-On the receiving side, the EVR can be configured to act accordingly when it receives the code.
+On the receiving side, the EVR can be configured to act in a number of ways when it receives the code.
 Possible actions can include:
   - generating an hardware output (trigger) pulse, to trigger actions in some other components,
   - generating a software interrupt, to trigger software actions